 - Always take kratom on an empty stomach as this helps with absorption.

-Step 3: Use Calm Support and Kratom for Opiate Withdrawal
+Step 3: Use an Opiate Withdrawal Supplement and Kratom for Opiate Withdrawal

-It’s VERY IMPORTANT that you start taking your Calm Support seven days before you come off opiates.
-Doing so will enable the nutrients to start priming your body for the impeding withdrawal.
+It’s VERY IMPORTANT that you start taking your Opiate Withdrawal Supplement a minimum of seven days before you come off opiates.
+Doing so will enable the nutrients to start priming your body for the impending withdrawal.
 If you wait until the last minute it will still help a lot, but the benefits from starting early are too good to pass up.

-Days 1-4: Take 2-4 Calm Support pills in the morning.
+Days 1-4: Take Opiate Withdrawal Supplement in the morning.
 Cut a grapefruit and squeeze the juice into a cup.

 Weigh out 9-10 grams of kratom powder and add it to the grapefruit juice.
 Stir it up good with a spoon, or put it in a blender on low for a few seconds (I prefer this method because it mixes it better).
 Drink up!
 Wait an hour before eating breakfast.